How to Choose the Right Lube | Counseling | Therapy

 Finally, there are a small number of oil-based lubes available on the market, and some people prefer to use natural oils (such as coconut or almond oil) during sex.
 Although oil-based lube can be wonderfully slick, it is not latex safe, and should never be used with latex condoms, dental dams, or gloves.
 Some non-latex condoms may be safe with oil-based lube, depending on the type of material used.
 Natural oil-based lubes are great for masturbation or use during sex without barriers.
 Many commercial oil-based lubricants contain irritants that can affect vaginal tissue, but are safe for male masturbation.

 No matter which kind you choose, adding lube is a great way to make sex comfortable and enhance sexual pleasure.
 If your first choice doesn’t meet your needs, keep trying- lube isn’t one-size-fits-all.
 With the wide variety of lubes available, you’re sure to find something that makes you feel good!
 Want more information on how to have better sex?
-Contact Sex Therapy in Philadelphia today at 267-324-9564.
+You can self schedule an in-person or virtual therapy session at the Center for Growth by calling (215) 922- LOVE (5683) x 100.

 InPerson Therapy & Virtual Counseling: Child, Teens, Adults, Couples, Family Therapy and Support Groups.
 Anxiety, OCD, Panic Attack Therapy, Depression Therapy, FND Therapy, Grief Therapy, Neurodiversity Counseling, Sex Therapy, Trauma Therapy: Therapy in Providence RI, Philadelphia PA, Ocean City NJ, Santa Fe NM, Mechanicsville VA